Here are my favorite Small Bathroom Ideas to help you get the most out of your tiny space.

 Put your small bathroom’s furniture to work by installing multipurpose units.
 For example, your mirror can hide a small cabinet behind it for keeping medicine, brushes, etc. and you could also have a small rack just beneath the mirror in the front to hold the items you need daily.
-This will greatly increase your small bathroom storage space.
+This will significantly increase your small bathroom storage space.

 Store cleaning supplies somewhere else

 Forget about storing cleaning supplies in the bathroom.
-If you have small bathroom, chances are you also have limited living space so doubling up on your cleaning supplies is not necessary.
+If you have a small bathroom, chances are you also have limited living space so doubling up on your cleaning supplies is not necessary.

-The same applies for supply of toiletries and towels.
+The same applies for a supply of toiletries and towels.
 Store these away in your bedroom or outside the bathroom in a convenient cabinet.